 Paper wasps do not scavenge and are beneficial predators of caterpillars and other insects.
 However, European paper wasps tend to nest in many locations around a yard and has greatly increased the occurrences of stings from this species of wasps.

 - Most wasps develop by feeding on insects.
 Bees develop from a diet of pollen and nectar.

 - Almost all insect stings are from yellowjackets and the European paper wasp, which is a new species to the state.

 - Yellowjackets, hornets and paper wasps make nests out of paper.
 Honeybees and bumblebees make nests of wax.
 Solitary bees and wasps make nests in existing holes in the ground, rotting wood, and natural cavities.
 Some wasps even make their nests out of mud.

 Wasps and bees can be a serious nuisance problem throughout Colorado, particularly late in the summer.
 In the overall balance of nature, these insects are beneficial and necessary, particularly as they pollinate and prey on undesirable insects.

 Wasps are notorious for moving into eaves, crawlspaces and even behind vinyl siding.
 In many cases, the only pest control services needed are pesticides; other times, the entire hive will need to be removed.
-If you happen to find a nest larger than your fist, it is time to call in the professionals.
+If you happen to find a nest larger than your fist, it is time to call a wasp removal professionals.
 For all your wasp removal services, call Beeline Pest Control in Denver today at (720) 307-3004.